Wimads/Navtyl/README.md

 # Navtyl
 A fork of Bastardkb Skeletyl by Wimads, adding an adafruit 5-way navigation switch on each side of the keyboard.
-This reposityor only contains instructions and firmware files.
+This repository only contains instructions and firmware files.
 For the the original skeletyl 3D CAD/KiCAD/etc. files, go to bastardkb/skeletyl

-* Switches are wired to the Skeletyl PCB available from https://bastardkb.com/
+* Nav-switches are wired to the Skeletyl PCB available from https://bastardkb.com/
 * You need 10x extra 1N4148 diodes in addition to the normal required components for the Skeletyl
 * You need 2x adafruit 5-way navigation switches
 * Wiring instructions can be found below